Monitor Stripe, Twilio & AWS API Changes (Before They Break Production)

 Step 4: Configure Alerts

-- Choose Slack Webhook and paste your
+- Choose Slack and paste your

 Step 5: Test Your Setup